yaoyao-liu/meta-transfer-learning/README.md

 ## Acknowledgements

-This repo uses the source code from the following repos:
+This repository uses the source code from the following repositories:

 [Model-Agnostic Meta-Learning](https://github.com/cbfinn/maml)